MinimallyCorrect/TickThreading/README.md

 Logging
 -----
 TickThreading stores its logs in the TickThreadingLogs directory, and will keep the previous 5 logs.
-Make sure to include relevant logs if you run into a problem.
+Make sure to include all relevant logs if you run into a problem.

 Source
 ------